linanwx/aosr/README.md

 <- There should have an empty line if this is not the end of the document.
 ```

 In the card, the PATTERN is your question and answer.

-A card can have not only one pattern but more than 1000 patterns.
-See the next section for the specific Pattern format.
+A card can contain multiple patterns.
+For instance, if you're studying a vocabulary list, your card could include several lines of :: style patterns, each pairing a word with its definition.
+In essence, you can think of a card as a text block within Obsidian, while a pattern is a question and its corresponding answer.
+A single text block can contain multiple questions and their respective answers.

 Using `***` to split the card into sub-cards.
 This would be helpful if you don't want to write `#Q` and create a new card.